 Gov. Mark Gordon kicked off the operation’s revamp during his tenure as state treasurer from 2012 to 2018.

 In 2015, Gordon hired Patrick Fleming as the state’s chief investment officer.
 Fleming was the first person with professional investing experience to fill the role.
-Fleming, a Cheyenne native who ran a hedge fund for a few years and once led the Barclay Investments, said he realized immediately the state needed more expert input.
+Fleming, a Cheyenne native who ran a hedge fund for a few years and once led the investment bank Barclays, said he realized immediately the state needed more expert input.

 In 2017, Gordon and Fleming created the Investment Funds Committee, an advisory board that meets at least quarterly to assess investments and recommend how the state should allocate Wyoming’s savings between various asset classes, such as U.S. stocks, international stocks, real estate, private equity and hedge funds.